Voice chat is coming to Roblox – TechCrunch

 As one of the frontrunners in the race to build the metaverse, Roblox is thinking ahead to what virtual worlds really need.
-And while the platform has had no shortage of growth on its current course — as of July, it boasted 47 million daily active users — it’s looking to chart a course toward deeper, richer virtual experiences that will keep people coming back for years to come.
+And while the platform has had no shortage of growth on its current path — as of July, it boasted 47 million daily active users — it’s looking to chart a course toward deeper, richer virtual experiences that will keep people coming back for years to come.

 To that end, Roblox is taking careful but decisive steps toward weaving voice chat into the platform’s core experience.
 The first move: inviting a group of trusted developers to explore how they can integrate proximity-based audio into the wildly popular experiences that beat at the heart of the platform — from chill, vaporwavey vibe games to pulling off kickflips in a Vans-sponsored skate park.